BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/oo_design.md

 ---

-## Inheritance Example
+## Inheritance Example Step-1

-Classes are a key component of Object-Oriented Design.
-Child classes inherit behavior using the `extends` keyword.
+Using Classes allows for another class to inherit behavior.

 ```js
 class Animal {